Student learning agreement - our terms

 8.15.
 Operate an equal opportunities policy.

 8.16.
 Allow you to transfer to another more suitable course, at your request, and after discussion with us.
-A transfer fee may be charged.
+A transfer fee will be charged.
 This will be in proportion to the amount of the original course you have completed.
-We only allow students to transfer to another course on one occasion.
+See details We only allow students to transfer to another course on one occasion.

 8.17.
 Remind you if you have fallen behind with any course fee instalments and only lapse your tuition if you have failed to respond to two warning emails.
 We will then give you written notice that we have lapsed your tuition and will archive your records; calculate the amount that you owe us for course materials and services not paid for; and invoice you for the amount owed.
 See Clause 9.4. below.

 8.18.
-You may rejoin the course at any time if your course fees are brought up to date and on payment of an administration fee of 15% of the full course fee, as it was at the time you enrolled.
+You may rejoin the course at any time if your course fees are brought up to date and on payment of an administration fee.
+See details

 8.19.
-We reserve the right to charge additional fees, on top of the 15% mentioned above, depending on:
+We reserve the right to charge additional fees.
+See details

 (a) How long you have been out of contact for.